bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+Monokle is a set of OSS tools designed to help create and maintain high-quality Kubernetes configurations throughout the application lifecycle: https://github.com/kubeshop/monokle

 Sniffnet - Application to comfortably monitor your Internet traffic.
 Cross-platform, Intuitive, Reliable: https://github.com/GyulyVGC/sniffnet

 PG Back Web isn't just another backup tool.
 It's your trusted ally in ensuring the security and availability of your PostgreSQL data: https://github.com/eduardolat/pgbackweb